-Furthermore, a wholly unemployed cross border worker may, as a supplementary step, make himself/herself available to the employment services of the Member State of last employment.
-This supplementary step does not change the fact that he/she shall receive unemployment benefits in his/her Member State of residence.
+As a supplementary step, a wholly unemployed cross border workers may make themselves available to the employment services of the Member State of last employment.
+This supplementary step does not change the fact that they shall receive unemployment benefits in their Member State of residence.

 In certain cases, you are entitled to receive unemployment benefits while looking for a job in another EU/EEA country for up to 3 months.

 This opportunity is only available if you are: